mbtsllc/Agile/List-of-Open-Source-Software_used.md

-The following Open Source Softare was used for the development of the prototype:
+The following Open Source Software was used for the development of the prototype:

 | # | Software | Purpose | Version | License |
 |--------|--------|--------|--------|--------|